 Gadolinium Triflate Immobilized in Imidazolium Based Ionic Liquids: A Recyclable Catalyst and Green Solvent for Acetylation of Alcohols and Amines

-R. Alleti et al., "Gadolinium Triflate Immobilized in Imidazolium Based Ionic Liquids: A Recyclable Catalyst and Green Solvent for Acetylation of Alcohols and Amines," Green Chemistry, Royal Society of Chemistry, Apr 2005.
+R. Alleti et al., "Gadolinium Triflate Immobilized in Imidazolium Based Ionic Liquids: A Recyclable Catalyst and Green Solvent for Acetylation of Alcohols and Amines," Green Chemistry, vol. 7, no. 4, pp. 203-206, Royal Society of Chemistry, Apr 2005.

 Petroleum Research Fund